Tennis scoring system: Alternative set scoring format

-While traditional sets continue until a player wins at least six games by a margin of at least two games there are some alternative set scoring formats in use.
-A common alternative set format is the eight or nine game pro set.
-Instead of playing until one player reaches six games with a margin of two games, one plays until one player wins eight or nine games with a margin of two games.
-A tie-break is then played at eight or nine games all.
-While the format is not used in modern professional matches or recognized by the ITF rules, it was supposedly used in early professional tours.
-It is commonly utilized in various amateur leagues and high school tennis as a shorter alternative to a best-of-three match, but longer than a traditional tie-break set.
-In addition, eight game pro sets were used during doubles for all Division I college dual matches, until the 2014–2015 season.
+While traditional sets continue until a player wins at least six games by a margin of at least two games, there are some alternative set scoring formats.

+A common alternative set format is the eight or nine game pro set, which is played until one player wins eight or nine games (instead of six) with a margin of two games.
+The tiebreak is therefore played at eight or nine games all.
+While this format is not used in modern professional matches or recognized by the ITF rules, it was supposedly used in early professional tours.
+It is commonly utilized in various amateur leagues and high school tennis as a shorter alternative to a best-of-three match, but longer than a traditional tiebreak set.
+In addition, eight-game pro sets were used during doubles for all Division I college dual matches until the 2014–2015 season.

-Another alternative set format are so called "short sets" where the first to four games to win by two games.
-In this format a tie-break is played at four games all.
+Another alternative set format is the "short sets", which is played until one player wins four games with a margin of two games.
+In this format, a tiebreak is played at four games all.
 The ITF experimented with this format in low level Davis Cup matches, but the experiment was not continued.
-Nevertheless, this alternative remains as an acceptable alternative in the ITF rules of Tennis.
+Nevertheless, this alternative remains as an acceptable alternative in the ITF rules of tennis.

-Another alternative set format is seen in World Team Tennis where the winner of a set is the first to win five games and a nine-point tie-break is played at 4–4.
+Another alternative set format is seen in World TeamTennis, where the winner of a set is the first to win five games, and a 9-point tiebreak is played at 4–4.

-An alternative to Tennis Australia's Fast4 shorter scoring method is Thirty30 tennis where every game starts at 30–30.
-Thirty30 (T30) is a shortened format of tennis and can be described as the tennis equivalent of the Twenty20 (T20) format of cricket.
-Sets are rather short: One set is generally played in 20 minutes.